 - Is the administrator of the estate guilty of gross misconduct or mismanagement in the performance of his or her duties?

-The estate litigation attorneys at Romano & Sumner can assist you to remove an executor or remove an administrator of an estate for embezzling estate assets, force an executor or administrator to file an inventory of estate assets, or remove an executor or remove an administrator of an estate who is guilty of gross misconduct or mismanagement in the performance of his or her duties.
+The estate litigation attorneys at Romano & Sumner can assist you to remove an executor or an administrator of an estate for embezzling estate assets, force an executor or administrator to file an inventory of estate assets, or remove an executor or an administrator of an estate who is guilty of gross misconduct or mismanagement in the performance of his or her duties.

 Joint Tenant with Right of Survivorship Account Disputes and Payable on Death Account Disputes